boochtek/ruby_preserves/README.md

 UserRepository = Preserves.repository(model: User) do
   mapping do
-    map id: 'username'  # The database field named 'username' corresponds to the 'id' attribute in the model. end
+    map id: 'username'  # The database field named 'username' corresponds to the 'id' attribute in the model. map :age, Integer   # The 'age' field should be mapped to an Integer in the model. end

   # We'll likely provide `insert`, but this gives an idea of how minimal we'll be to start off.